ciomperlik-zac/picam/README.md

 - Anything you put in the "callback" function will be run when the server revieves an alert.

 ### 3. Run and connect to the server
-- Run the server and connect using the /endpoint command and enter the IP displayed in the server window.
+- Run the file and connect to the server using the /endpoint command.
+When prompted, enter the IP displayed in the server window.

 ### 4. All done!